-Breastfeeding immediately after giving birth (within the first one hour) will help the uterus (womb) to contract, which decreases the amount of bleeding.
+Breastfeeding immediately after giving birth (within the first 30 minutes to 1 hour) will help the uterus (womb) to contract, which decreases the amount of bleeding.
 Nipple stimulation caused by breastfeeding sends a message to the brain to make the uterus contract.
 Breastfeeding helps to limit blood loss from the uterus after giving birth.